 How is someone actually sectioned?

-In the nearest relative hierarchy, someone’s husband/wife/civil partner/partner that they have cohabited with for more than six months, oldest adult son or daughter and oldest parent all come before oldest sibling in the hierarchy.
+In summary the Mental Health Act contains hierarchy of who should be considered the Nearest Relative starting with husband/wife/civil partner/partner providing they have cohabited for more than six months, oldest adult son or daughter and oldest parent all come before oldest sibling in the hierarchy.
+Visit the Mind website.

 At this stage the Mental Health Act may be used.
-The nearest relative has the right to request that a Mental Health Act assessment is considered for their relative under a particular section of the Mental Health Act and they can contact either contact the ACCESS Team at Redwoods on 03001240365 or Telford & Wrekin’s Adult Social Care Mental Health Team on 01952 385385.
+The nearest relative has the right to request that a Mental Health Act assessment is considered for their relative under a particular section of the Mental Health Act and they can contact either contact the access team at Redwoods on telephone: 0808 196 4501 or Telford and Wrekin’s Adult Social Care Mental Health team on telephone: 01952 385385 – please select option 3.

 You may not be the nearest relative.
-However, if you are very concerned about someone and feel that the Mental Health Act may be necessary, then there are other ways you can request this help, such as contacting the local mental health services with your concerns on the above telephone numbers.
+However, if you are very concerned about someone and feel that the Mental Health Act may be necessary, then there are other ways you can request this help, such as contacting the persons GP or the local mental health services on the above telephone numbers.

 For further information on issues covered in these questions, please see these useful websites: